 Last week I wrote about Robert Murray and Murray Energy's attempt to get relief for coal fired power plants from the Trump administration.
 If you follow the coal industry, this was an important story.
 As the Associated Press reported:

-The Trump administration has rejected a coal industry push to win a rarely . . .
+The Trump administration has rejected a coal industry . . .

 Trump administration rejects power plant protection

 The Associated Press is reporting that the Trump administration has turned down a plea from Murray Energy to keep certain coal-fired power plants open: